HimanshuTirole-22/Cloud/README.md

 # Codeforces-Stats
-User can input any username and can see particular user's rating as well as other information.
+User can input any existing username and can see the rating and other information.

 Jquery